lukaswhite/php-feed-writer/docs/README.md

 > If you use the excellent [Carbon](https://carbon.nesbot.com/docs/) library then, since it's an extension of `\DateTime`, you can simply pass an instance of that.
 It's not a required package, however.

 #### Setting a Channel's Published Date

+To specify when the channel was published, pass an instance of `\DateTime`:

 ```php
 $channel->pubDate( new \DateTime( ) );